-The counters fill up past at the restaurants in Yakitori Alley,
+The counters fill up past at the restaurants in Yakitori Alley, a food street that's Tokyo's best value |

 Every time I go to Tokyo, I always stumble upon something new and interesting.